WenjueHE/2026-AAAI-ComP/README.md

 ## 💖 Acknowledgements

-This code is partially built on the top of [GCNet](https://github.com/zeroQiaoba/GCNet) and [MoMKE](https://github.com/wxxv/MoMKE).
+This code is partially built on top of [GCNet](https://github.com/zeroQiaoba/GCNet) and [MoMKE](https://github.com/wxxv/MoMKE).
 We would like to present our sincere thanks to the authors for their contributions to the community!

 <!-- ## 📝 Citation